mahafujahamed/javascript-drum-kit/README.md

 # javascript-drum-kit
-### Go to the live site: https://duplicate-yours.github.io/javascript-drum-kit/
+### Go to the live site: https://mahafujahamed.github.io/js-drum-kit/
 ### type A-L keys on keyboard and enjoy!!!!

-![Alt text] (https://ibb.co/hmR5C87?raw=true "Optional Title")